How to Start Homeschooling with SchoolhouseTeachers.com

 What is SchoolhouseTeachers.com?

 It’s the curriculum site of The Old Schoolhouse® Magazine.
-We currently offer more than 250 classes for preschool through high school as well as a few courses for parents.
+We currently offer more than 400 online homeschooling courses for preschool through high school as well as a few courses for parents.
 Courses vary in length and intensity, from a few weeks to a full year or more.
-Academic weighting for transcripts of many high school classes is included.
+Academic weighting for transcripts of many high school courses is included.
+Many courses can be printed and done offline if you or your student prefers.

 What will I find here?

-Classes are not live, so you always have the option of starting any course at any point in time.
+Courses are not live, so you always have the option of starting any course at any point in time.
 You can simply visit an earlier lesson and begin at whatever point you are ready (see “Your site says I can start lessons at any time.
 How do I do that?” below for details).
-Classes are presented in a variety of formats.
-Almost all classes have a written component.
-Some classes, such as Filmmaking, Beginning Guitar, Beginning Violin, French, and Spanish also offer an audio or video component with their lessons.
+Courses are presented in a variety of formats.
+Almost all courses have a written component.
+Some courses, such as Filmmaking, Beginning Guitar, Beginning Violin, French, and Spanish also offer an audio or video component with their lessons.

 How much does a membership cost?